 Transportation in California has reached a crisis point.
 There is grinding congestion on our roads.
-Buses, vanpools, shuttles and carpool are stuck in the same traffic when there are no carpool lanes.
-And even the carpool lanes are now getting bogged down in traffic, as seen on the right.
+Buses, vanpools, shuttles, and carpool are stuck in the same traffic when there are no carpool lanes.
+Even the carpool lanes are bogged down in traffic.

 - Express lane efforts across the region: